Sup2point0/Assort/~writing/origins.md

 ## ABSTRACT

-> Many a times in the past have people, both those I have met online and those I know in real life, inquired into the origins behind my username `Sup#2.0`.
+&emsp; Many a times in the past have people, both those I have met online and those I know in real life, inquired into the origins behind my username `Sup#2.0`.
 However, for years the answer has been “oh, there’s *so* much lore behind it” [sic], or I have resorted to giving a quick (and often inconsistently incomplete) rundown, which leaves much to be desired, if only on my end.
 This will seek to remedy that.
 We will take a deep dive into the lore, reasoning and rationale behind the username of Sup#2.0 and its derivatives, analyse its evolution, structure and aptness, and finally consider various potential alternatives.

 <br>